Geometric Quantum Thermodynamics: From geometry to statistics

 Therefore, formulating the statistical mechanics of quantum states via the geometric formalism differs from the standard development, based on an algebraic formalism.
 This becomes obvious when we write the Gibbs canonical density matrix $\gamma_\beta$ in the geometric formalism:

 This makes explicit the standard formalism's assumption that the measure is Dirac-like---peaked on energy eigenstates.

 Despite quantum statistical mechanics' undeniable successes, this assumption is not, in general, justified.
 In point of fact, it is the origin of the missing environmental information noted above.
-These arguments motivate introducing an alternative formulation of the statistical mechanics of quantum systems---one based on continuous mixed states rather than on the familiar discrete states.
+These arguments motivate an alternative formulation of the statistical mechanics of quantum systems, first introduced in Ref. \cite{Brody1998}---one based on geometric quantum states rather than on the familiar density matrices.